dsih-artpark/patchsim/docs/reference/utils.md

 ## Logger

-Provides a logging setup for the project.
+Provides a logging setup for the simulation runs.

 ::: patchsim.utils.logger